EarthScope/ispaq/README.md

 ### Examples Using Default.txt Preference File

-Note: not specifying `-P` in the command line is the same as specifying `-P preference_files/default.txt`
+Note: not using `-P` in the command line is the same as specifying `-P preference_files/default.txt`

 ```
 run_ispaq.py -M basicStats -S basicStats --starttime 2010-100              # starttime specified as julian day